umbraco/Umbraco.AuthorizedServices/README.md

 It has three implementations:

+- `DataProtectionSecretEncryptor` - default implementation that uses the `IDataProtectionProvider` interface for providing data protection services.
-- `AesSecretEncryptor` - default implementation that is using a standard `AES` cryptographic algorithm for encrypting/decrypting values based on the provided `TokenEncryptionKey`.
+- `AesSecretEncryptor` - additional implementation that is using a standard `AES` cryptographic algorithm for encrypting/decrypting values based on the provided `TokenEncryptionKey`.
 - `NoopSecretEncryptor` - provides no encryption saving the provided token as is.
-- `DataProtectionSecretEncryptor` - additional implementation that uses the `IDataProtectionProvider` interface for providing data protection services.

-Switching the encryption engine to for example `DataProtectionSecretEncryptor` can be done in code, adding these two lines:
+Switching the encryption engine to for example `AesSecretEncryptor` can be done in code, via:

 ```
-builder.Services.AddUnique<ISecretEncryptor, DataProtectionSecretEncrytor>();
+builder.Services.AddUnique<ISecretEncryptor, AesSecretEncryptor>();
 ```

 #### ITokenFactory